sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 	ls
 	```

 You are now ready to start this workshop!
-Relax and enjoy :)

 ## Learning Objectives
 - Quick overview of next generation sequencing